 In this section, we discuss problems with an infinite horizon where the process can go on all future periods, and there is an infinite sum of rewards.
 In order for the total reward to be finite, we need to discount the reward at time t in the future by a factor δ^t , where $0 < \delta < 1$.
 Also, there is no final time period at which to start a backward induction to find a value function.
 However, starting the process one stage later forms an equivalent dynamic program, so we can show that the value function satisfies a type of Bellman equation.
-Since we can show there is a unique function satisfying the Bellman equation, the problem can be solved by finding a value function that satisfies this functional equation.
-Although we discuss the theory of the existence of an optimal solution, our emphasis is on solution methods for finding such an optimal solution.
-[12] by Stokey and Lucas and [14] by Sundaram are good references for this material.
+Since we can show there is a unique function satisfying the Bellman equation, the solution method is to solve this functional equation for what must be the value function.
+A more thorough treatment of stationary dynamic programming is given in [12] by Stokey and Lucas and [14] by Sundaram.